AllenM03/AllenM03/README.md

 👋 Hi, I’m Allen!
 For 15 years I have specialized in graphic design and print production.

-I am currently learning Full Stack Development at UNC coding bootcamp.
+I am a graduate of the Full Stack Development course at UNC coding bootcamp.

 📫 Email me at allenmcbroombey@gmail.com